| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 bandwidth values.

-If the values in X
+If the values in X are

 and the corresponding bandwidths are

-then the adaptive kernel estimate of intensity at a location
+then the adaptive kernel estimate of intensity at a location is

 where is the value at